CoboGlobal/cobo-waas2-js-sdk/docs/WalletsMPCWalletApi.md

 > KeyGroup deleteKeyGroup(vaultId, keyGroupId)

-delete a mpc key group
+Delete a mpc key group

-delete a mpc key group.
+Delete a key group by its unique ID.

 ### Example